mangdangroboticsclub/mini_pupper/README.md

 prepare_sd.py
 ```

 And answer the questions.
+At the end, it will show "Flashed cloud-config successfully"
-At the end eject your SD card, stick it into Mini Pupper, boot Mini Pupper and wait until the IP address is shown on the LCD.
+Then eject your SD card, stick it into Mini Pupper, boot Mini Pupper and wait until the IP address is shown on the LCD.
+Initial setup on Raspberry Pi takes an hour or more.

 You can use `lsblk` command to check the full path to SD card on Ubuntu, like `/media/username/system-boot/`.